Childcare Demystified - Keep Your Sanity

 Demand feeding is likely to produce exhausted and depressed mothers, colicky babies, and chaotic homes.
 A good routine of eating and sleeping is vital for the health of the child and for family harmony.
 Milk meals need to be spaced sufficiently to allow time for the infant’s stomach to empty before adding more milk.

-Feeding a child every time he cries create a serious problem.
+Feeding a child every time he cries creates a serious problem.

 Upon returning from the hospital, a mother should put her newborn on a consistent schedule of eating and sleeping.
 This routine does not simply benefit parents or promote parental convenience.